amosin/getgithubrepoissues/README.md

 node app.js algorand go-algorand
 ```

-Result is a JSON with all the repo issues
+Result is a JSON with all the OPEN repo issues with their respective URL

+{
+'Open Issue title': 'URL'
+}